smartcoop/design-hs/README.md

 To keep the compilation and test costs low at this point; I'll take the liberty to put the exe into the library package and we'll split this out as things mature.

+All the packages made available via this package are listed in contents.nix.